The Science Behind My Art!

 The Simple Truth!

-Earth’s average temperature has risen over 1º F in the past century.
-It is projected to rise an additional 3º to 10º over the next 100 years.
-Data from NASA’s global network of satellites, airborne missions and surface monitoring systems is used to build climate models that help us understand the causes and effects of global warming.
-(NASA Climate)
+Earth’s average temperature has risen by over 1ºF in the past century, and projections indicate an increase of 3º to 10ºF over the next 100 years.
+NASA’s global network of satellites, airborne missions, and surface monitoring systems provides critical data that informs climate models, helping us understand the causes and consequences of global warming (NASA Climate).

 The Power of Colour to Help Us Understand Climate Change.